chrishenzie/spec/spec.md

 | MULTI_NODE     | OK (idempotent) | ALREADY_EXISTS | OK                  | OK                 |
 | Non MULTI_NODE | OK (idempotent) | ALREADY_EXISTS | FAILED_PRECONDITION | FAILED_PRECONDITION|

+# TODO: You need to provide a separate table for SINGLE_NODE_SINGLE_WRITER and SINGLE_NODE_MULTI_WRITER.
+# TODO: You may need to define the protocol for negotiating which table to use depending on the supported access modes.

 (`Tn`: target path of the n-th `NodePublishVolume`, `Pn`: other arguments of the n-th `NodePublishVolume` except `secrets`)

 ```protobuf